vilkoos/process_mining/process_analysis.md

 ![ García-Bañuelos et al model](./fig/fig_apdx03__Garcia_model.jpg)

-This model does not account for the process ending because of dismissals.
+This model does not account for the process ending caused by dismissals.